-- argument removeduplicates: To further specify how the program decides if elements are considered duplicates a type can be added, like this removeduplicates=type: - type, optional.
-Specifies the algorithm and (optional) the matching factor that is used to determine duplicates.
-Possible values are equal (default), title and name.
-Equal doesn't use any special measures apart from the matchingfactor.
-Title uses a case insensitive comparison excluding certain abbreviations that is also used to compare index_title with the xmltv title as part of the incremental update process (see 4.5.1, index_title).
-Name uses a special comparison method to compare names.
+- argument removeduplicates: To further specify how the program decides if elements are considered duplicates a string can be added in this way: removeduplicates=string - This string specifies the algorithm and (optional) the matching factor that is used to determine duplicates.
+Possible values are : - equal (default), doesn't use any special measures apart from the matching-factor. - title, 'title-match' uses a case insensitive comparison excluding certain abbreviations that is also used to compare index_title with the xmltv title as part of the incremental update process (see 4.5.1, index_title). - name, 'name-match' uses a special comparison method to compare names.
 This can be useful to remove duplicates in credit elements such as actor.
 It finds duplicates like John Doe and J. Doe.

-Optionally, together with type, a different matching factor than the default, can be specified.
-E.g. Removeduplicates=name,50 or removeduplicates=equal,70 etc. - Optional dedicated arguments : - link: Specifies another multivalue element from which its members must be removed on the same position as the duplicates found in the element.
+Optionally, together with this string , a different matching-factor than the default, can be specified.
+Examples:

+- removeduplicates=name,50 - removeduplicates=equal,70 etc. - Optional dedicated arguments : - link: Specifies another multivalue element from which its members must be removed on the same position as the duplicates found in the element.
 A typical example is the linked elements index_site_id and index_site_channel. - E.g.: index_site_id.modify {cleanup(removeduplicates=equal,100 link="index_site_channel")} - span : optional.
 Default: span=all.
 Specifies how far from each other in the input array the duplicates are accepted as duplicates.
 E.g. if span=1 only duplicates next to each other are accepted.
 This helps to remove duplicates from index_showsplit that resulted from index pages overlaps.
-Without this in some cases also shows that happen daily on the same time will be removed. - E.g.: index_site_id.modify {cleanup(removeduplicates=equal,100 link="index_site_channel" span=1)} - keepfirst or keeplast : Default keepfirst.
+Without this in some cases also shows that happen daily on the same time will be removed. - E.g.: index_site_id.modify {cleanup(removeduplicates=equal,100 link="index_site_channel" span=1)} - keepfirst or keeplast: Default keepfirst.
 Specifies which of the duplicates to keep after removal of the others.
-E.g. : index_showsplit.modify {cleanup(removeduplicates span=2 keeplast)} element.modify {cleanup(tags="start-string""end-string")}
+E.g.: index_showsplit.modify {cleanup(removeduplicates span=2 keeplast)} element.modify {cleanup(tags="start-string""end-string")}